run-x/opta-docs/content/en/Modules/AWS/Service/aws-s3.md

 - `block_public` -- Optional.
 Block all public access.
 Default true
 - `bucket_policy` -- Optional.
 A custom s3 policy json/yaml to add.
 - `cors_rule` -- Optional.
 A custom cors policy.
+- `s3_log_bucket_name` -- Optional.
+The bucket to which send access logs to for accesses on this bucket.
+- `same_region_replication` -- Optional.
+Create a same-region bucket for replica storage (needed for compliance).
+  Can be added later without destroying the resource.

 ### Example